IdkWhatAmIDoin/gd_but_opposites_geode/about.md

-# Uh  idk?
+# opposites

 the name literally explains the whole mod,